martinschilliger/Adelbach/README.md

 📹 Use your GoPro with a RaspberryPi for RTMP streaming – reliable 🧲

-## 🏗️ Work in progress
+🏗️ Work in progress!
 Well, «reliable» is the goal, right now it's work in progress and more or less a copy of the PiVPN script.
 Feel free to help and contribute! 😊

 # 🕹️ Installing